openknowledge-archive/dpm-old/doc/extending.rst

   * Commands - extend datapkg command line interface with new commands
   * Indexes - add new Indexes with which datapkg can communicate
+  * Distribution - add new Distribution types (either for reading or writing or both)
   * Package Resource downloader - add support for downloading different types of resources
   * Uploader (via OFS) - upload to different storage backends